Set up Workbench

 License

-Posit Workbench requires a valid Advanced license file.
-If you think you have a valid license file just upload via the file input and it will be validated.
-If you don’t have a license file please contact Posit sales.
+Workbench requires an Advanced license file.
+If you have a license file, upload it via the file input to validate it.
+If you do not have a license file, please contact Posit sales.

 Compute pool

-Once you click continue, Workbench will begin to provision.
-This will take roughly 10 minutes to create the compute pool and start the Workbench container.
-The compute pool size can be resized later as well, taking about 15 minutes.
+Once you click Continue, Workbench begins to provision.
+It takes roughly 10 minutes to create the compute pool and start the Workbench container.
+You can resize the compute pool after initial configuration, which takes about 15 minutes.

 Using backups from another Posit Team Native App

-You can launch Posit Workbench within the Posit Team Native App using a previously created backup.
-Backups from another installation of the Posit Team Native App are supported.
+You can launch Workbench within the Posit Team Native App using a previously created backup.
+Posit Team can use backups from other installations as well as backups created by the same installation.

 The target Posit Team Native App needs to be granted the POSIT_TEAM_ADMIN application role in order to enumerate and access the backups associated with your source Posit Team Native App.